Subscribe

 5. Consider a change in diet

 If you plan to switch your pet’s diet to a more nutrient-dense option, speak with your veterinarian.
-They’ll be able to help you choose the best food for your pup and discuss a safe transition to the new diet.
+They’ll be able to help you choose the best food for your pup and discuss a safe transition to the new diet, such as gradually switching the food over a week to avoid GI upset.

 6. Prevent parasites